paulbrodersen/netgraph/docs/source/installation.rst

 Installation & Testing
 ======================

-Install the current release of `netgraph` with:
+Install the current release of Netgraph with:

 .. code-block:: shell

     pip install netgraph

-To upgrade to a newer version, use the `--upgrade` flag:
+To upgrade to a newer version, use the :code:`--upgrade` flag:

 .. code-block::

     pip install --upgrade netgraph

-If you do not have permission to install software systemwide, you can install into your user directory using the --user flag:
+If you do not have permission to install software systemwide, you can install into your user directory using the :code:`--user` flag:

 .. code-block::